 The current IGFA All-Tackle World Record for kahawai stands at 19 lbs.
 4 ounces ( 8.74 kgs) .
 That fish was caught by Stephen Muller at Currarong, Australia, on 9 April 1994.
 The heaviest kahawai I have seen caught in the South Island would have been no more than 6 or 7 pounds at the most, so a kahawai weighing 19 lb 4 oz is an incredibly big specimen.
 Amazingly kahawai grow to least 3 ft (1 m) and 33 lb (15 kg).

-Kahawai are not as plentiful today – but there are still heaps around!
+Kahawai is not as plentiful today – but there are still heaps around!

 The best way to find large concentrations is to look for feeding birds.
 These often indicate the presence of kahawai, which chase smelt, sprats and anchovies, into tightly packed schools.